-“Philippines: Girls as a Commodity” sheds light on the plight of children who are sold into domestic servitude and the cybersex trade in the Philippines.
-The aim of the project is to amplify the voices of human trafficking survivors on their journey to healing and recovery.
-The project demonstrates the daily life of rescued Filipino girls who live in a long-term shelter where they receive psychological care and learn life skills.
+Philippines: Girls as a Commodity is a portrait series that goes beyond the surface to explore a deeper vision on survivors of sex trafficking and forced labor in the Philippines.
+The portraits in the series do not zero in on the face, many don't show the face at all, instead using light, gesture, context and other nuances of expression are used to create an informative portrait.
+The project aims to amplify the voices of human trafficking survivors on their journey to healing and recovery.
+In the images you will see daily life of rescued Filipino girls who live in a long-term shelter where they receive psychological care and learn life skills.

 Child domestic workers are expected to do adult work and suffer extreme physical, verbal, and sometimes sexual abuse.
 They are deprived of opportunities for schooling and self-development.
 Their vulnerability is consistently exploited, and they have no immediate outside contact or support network.
 There is a disturbing power dynamic between the child and the employer, who exercises guardianship and stewardship over the child domestic worker.

 Cybersex trafficking is the other sinister form of modern-day slavery in the Philippines — the live sexual abuse of children streamed via the internet.
-Controlled by adults who collect money through online transactions, children are directed in real time by a predator located anywhere in the world.
+Controlled by adults who collect money through online transactions, children are directed in real-time by a predator located anywhere in the world.
 Unlike in many street-based sex trafficking cases, criminals directing this live abuse are specifically looking for young children.
-The customers use chat rooms and messaging services to purchase and/or trade child pornography, or to make connections with sellers located in a country like the Philippines who can offer a child to view live.
+The customers use chat rooms and messaging services to purchase and/or trade child pornography or to make connections with sellers located in a country like the Philippines who can offer a child to view live.
 Customers wire a secure payment online, anonymously and easily, to the trafficker in the Philippines.

 Florence reads on her assigned bed at a shelter for human trafficking survivors outside Manila, Philippines.
-She says reading is therapeutic for her, as it keeps her mind off of things she wishes she could forget about.
+She says reading is therapeutic for her, as it keeps her mind off of things, she wishes she could forget about.
 Florence is a survivor of cybersex trafficking.
 After being exploited by a family member at age 10, she says she finally feels safe but still has reoccurring nightmares.